Erwin Chamberlain: Playing career before NHL

 Chamberlain, whose first name was spelled "Irwin" in his hometown newspaper, reportedly began his hockey career in Shawville, PQ.
 He was reportedly added to the Toronto Maple Leafs reserve list by 1937 after steadily improving his game while playing in Northern Ontario.

-In April 1937 he scored 4 goals and 2 goals respectively for the Sudbury Tigers in a two-game Eastern Canada senior amateur hockey finals against the Hull Volants.
-The Tigers won the first game in Ottawa 9–4 in front of a "record-breaking" crowd before winning the second game in Toronto 14–2.
+In April 1937 he scored four goals and two goals respectively for the Sudbury Tigers in two-game Eastern Canada senior amateur hockey finals against the Hull Volants.
+The Tigers won the first game in Ottawa 9–4 in front of a "record-breaking" crowd before winning the second game in Toronto by a score of 14–2.

-The Sudbury Tigers then travelled to Calgary, Alberta to play for the Allan Cup against the Western Canada senior champs, the North Battleford Beavers.
-Sudbury won the 5 game series 3 games to 2.
+The Sudbury Tigers then travelled to Calgary, Alberta to play for the Allan Cup in a best-of-five series against the Western Canada senior champs, the North Battleford Beavers.
+Sudbury won in five games.

-As the Allan Cup champions, the Sudbury Tigers earned a berth in the one and only Toronto International Tournament in April, 1937 which pitted them against the English National League champs (Wembley Lions), the USA Amateur Champions (Hershey Bears) and the Memorial Cup Champs (Winnipeg Monarchs).
-The Sudbury Tigers scored a sudden-death in the third game of a 3-game final against the Wembley Lions to win the tournament.
+As the Allan Cup champions, the Sudbury Tigers earned a berth in the one and only Toronto International Tournament in April 1937 which pitted them against the English National League champs (Wembley Lions), the USA Amateur Champions (Hershey Bears) and the Memorial Cup Champs (Winnipeg Monarchs).
+The Sudbury Tigers scored a sudden-death goal in the third game of a 3-game final against the Wembley Lions to win the tournament.
 The tournament was hampered by controversies and low crowds so was not continued in following years.